k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: 'The barbed devil zaps you with a fireball!'
 - Generate monsters on branch stairs after performing the invocation
 - Improvements to monsters looting containers
+- Warn player if their withering effect speeds up